mmottl/lacaml/README.md

     These exceptions will explain the error in detail, for example the received illegal parameter and the range of expected legal values.

-    The only exception to the above is illegal contents of vectors and matrices.
-This can happen, for example, when freshly allocated matrices are used without initialization.
-Some LAPACK-algorithms may not be able to deal with floats that correspond to NaNs, infinities, or are subnormal.
-    Checking matrices on every call would seem excessive.
-Some functions also expect matrices with certain properties, e.g. positive-definiteness, which would be way too costly to verify beforehand.
-It is the task of the user to make sure that data contained in matrices is suitable for the application of the intended functions.

 ### Using Lacaml

 You can make use of this library by referring to the corresponding module